cloudflare/cloudflare-docs/products/access/src/content/authentication/configuring-identity-providers/signed_authn.md

 ---
-title: "Signed AuthN Requests with SAML"
-alwaysopen: true
-weight: 12
+order: 12
 ---

+# Signed AuthN Requests with SAML

 In a SAML request flow, Cloudflare Access functions as the service provider (SP) to the identity provider (IdP).
 Cloudflare Access sends a SAML request to your IdP.
 The signing certificate that you upload from your SAML provider verifies the response.